A platform to make change happen

 Catch22 is committed to using our assets and resources to build capacity in others.
 If we are collaborative in what we do, our ability to affect positive change will be amplified beyond what can be achieved alone.

-Contact Sarah Sinnott, Director of Partnerships, if you would like to find out more about the Fellowship.
+Contact Kat Dixon, Head of Partnership Development, if you would like to find out more about the Fellowship.